Back to Firewall Settings

 Go to the Edit menu, then Manage Devices...

-NOTE: When launching Aximmetry Composer, you can also access the Manage Devices... menu from the Startup Configuration window on the Video Outputs or Device Mapper pages.
+NOTE: When launching Aximmetry Composer, you can also access the Manage Devices... menu from the bottom of the Startup Configuration window.

 Click on the Add... button to set up your tracking device.
-Based on the protocols the flows might be different.
-At the end of the process, click OK, to confirm your settings.
+The procedure may vary based on protocols.
+At the end, click OK to confirm your settings.

 Setting Up Specific Tracking Systems